Live the History!

 "During World War I and II, the stone depot saw many a soldier arrive or depart and steadfastly greeted those just passing through.
 Often the station was line with soldiers standing or sleeping on the benches.

 "Thus, for a time, the Salem depot was alive and thriving.
 But changing times brought changes with them, and as the railroads gradually became outdated in a new era of automobiles and airplanes, so did the stations that served them."

 Source: “The Handsomest Building On the Road,” Janice Wells, Salem, Ohio, 1987.

 The Salem Depot for the Pennsylvania Railroad.

-Paul Vogel, who owned the theater, believed, “We have to make our theaters an interesting place for the whole family.”
-To accomplish this, the theater included a playground, as well as a fire engine that would visit and take children for rides.
+Paul Vogel, who owned the theater, believed, “We have to make our theatres an interesting place for the whole family.”
+To accomplish this, the theatre included a playground, as well as a fire engine that would visit and take children for rides.
 Today’s Salem citizens are left to remember or imagine how exciting these evenings were—a night at the movies beneath the summer stars.